erfianugrah/turnstile-flow/docs/SECURITY.md

 ### D1 Eventual Consistency

 D1 is eventually consistent.
 Fraud detection is pattern-based and tolerates this.
-For strict real-time guarantees, consider Durable Objects.

 ### Not Implemented